JefkeB/vscode_cortex_debug/README.md

 <span style="color:red">**TODO: explain what the json above is for**</span>

-Also the path to the toolchain and openocd.exe must be added to the cortex-debug settings.
+Also the path to the toolchain and openocd must be added to the cortex-debug settings.
 It looks like this can only be added to a workspace settings.json.
 Create a workspace by selecting the menu **File\Save workspace as ...** select a name and press save.
 Now select the menu **File\Preferences\Settings** or press **Ctrl+,**.